 Rudolf W. Van Der Goot Rose Garden

-This gorgeous rose garden in NJ is where you can admire more than 3,000 roses of 325 varieties in bloom from late spring through the fall.
-The beautiful ponds and seating areas offer many spots to stop and smell the roses, and there’s signage around the grounds, giving more insight into why roses are known as the queen of flowers.
+This gorgeous rose garden in NJ features over 3,000 roses of 345 varieties in bloom from late spring through the fall.
+The beautiful ponds and seating areas offer many spots to stop and smell the roses, and signage around the grounds provides more insight into why roses are known as the queen of flowers.

-Cost: Free admission to the public; $6 per adult and $3 per senior or child donation suggested
+Cost: Suggested donation $6 per adult and $3 per senior or child

 Colonial Park, 156 Mettlers Road, Somerset, NJ 08873